 This looks like magic, let’s take a closer look at how Salesforce can do that.

-Using all data stored in Salesforce, Autonomous Insights quickly learns the structure and context of language in YOUR ORGANIZATION.
+Using all data stored in Salesforce, Ask Data for Salesforce quickly learns the structure and context of language in YOUR ORGANIZATION.
 We are building an org-specific natural language model that is trained on your salesforce data.
 This results in less setup time needed as compared to other natural language solutions so that users can immediately gain value.
-Additionally, Autonomous Insights are embedded dashboards that have access to Salesforce actions, so that users can take action on search insights such as Explore or Share.
+Additionally, Ask Data for Salesforce are embedded dashboards that have access to Salesforce actions, so that users can take action on search insights such as Explore or Share.

 We are guiding users like Sam to get to the right insights with data relabeling feedback, and they can also train the natural language search system so that all users can benefit next time.
 With dataset hints, users can specify the dataset to use to generate the insight.
 This is helpful in situations when external datasets are involved in the query.